vivekmsit/resource-manager/README.md

    http_client --list user1 (For listing resource IDs for user1)
    http_client --listAll dummy (For listing resource IDs for all the users)

+   Alternative way to test using curl command:

+   http://localhost:8080/allocate?user=user1 (For allocating resource to user1)
+   http://localhost:8080/deallocate?resourceId=1 (For deallocating resource ID 1)
+   http://localhost:8080/list?user=user1 (For listing resource IDs for user1) http://localhost:8080/listAll (For listing resource IDs for all the users)

 ## Unit Tests

 Unit tests can be compiled using BUILD_UNIT_TESTS=ON cmake argument: cmake -DBUILD_UNIT_TESTS=ON ..